js-sdsl/js-sdsl/README.md

 ## Usage

+You can visit our [official website](https://js-sdsl.github.io/) to get more information.

-To help you have a better use, we provide this [API document](https://zly201.github.io/js-sdsl/index.html).
+To help you have a better use, we also provide this [API document](https://zly201.github.io/js-sdsl/index.html).

 ### For browser